Global Development and Sustainability degree – Bath Spa University Skip to main content

 • Develop the knowledge and transferable skills needed for a wide range of careers or postgraduate study.

 Global sustainable development is at the heart of the environmental, social, economic and geopolitical challenges affecting the world today.
-Our Global Development and Sustainability degree is designed to ensure that you develop the interdisciplinary knowledge, practical skills and solution-oriented mindset needed to manage the challenges and opportunities of sustainable development in a variety of locations and situations.
+Our Global Development and Sustainability degree is designed to ensure that you develop the knowledge and skills needed to manage the challenges and opportunities of sustainable development in a variety of locations and situations.

-Find out more about Geography and Global Development at Bath Spa on Instagram and YouTube, or read our students' experiences:
+Find out more about Geography and Global Development at Bath Spa on Instagram and YouTube, or read all about our students' experiences:

 Open Days